Are you a First Time Home Buyer with questions?

 - FHA Loans

-Many consumers consider FHA loans to be the best first time home buyer loan.
-The qualification requirements are lenient with only a 580 FICO credit score requirement, 3.5% down payment requirement, and flexible qualifications related to employment and income as compared to a conventional loan.
+Many consumers consider FHA loans to be the best first-time home buyer loan.
+The qualification requirements are lenient with only a 620 FICO credit score requirement, 3.5% down payment requirement, and flexible qualifications related to employment and income as compared to a conventional loan.
 They also allow down payment assistance, which is an attractive feature for some borrowers.
 The down payment can also be gifted from a relative or employer.
-Texas Premier Mortgage also offer 0 closing costs on these loans and many times can credit money back to cover the remaining closing costs saving you thousands of dollars in upfront costs.
+Texas Premier Mortgage also offers reduced closing costs on these loans and many times can credit money back to cover the remaining closing costs saving you thousands of dollars in upfront costs.
+The FHA loan limit in Texas has increased to $472,030 for a single-family home and can vary depending on the county.
+This applies to all purchase and refinance FHA Loans in Texas.

 - Conventional Loans

-Conventional mortgages are best for those who can afford to pay a larger down payment and might have an excellent credit core.
+Conventional mortgages are best for those who can afford to pay a larger down payment and might have an excellent credit score.
 They also usually offer better loan terms than FHA with no upfront MI – mortgage insurance to pay to the lender.
 The down payment mortgage options range from 3% – 5% down payment as a minimum requirement.
+The new 2023 conventional loan amount is $726,200.

 - USDA Loans